• Skip to main content

 OUR TAKE: A fee-only financial planner sounds strikingly similar to a fee-based financial planner - but there is a huge difference in how they get paid, and thus the accompanying recommendations and outcomes.

 A fee-only financial planner is compensated only by the fees he or she charges directly to clients and not by commissions earned from a sale of a financial product.
 An advisor compensated only by fees is called fee-only.
-The fee-only planner charges a fee that is either a flat-fee, hourly fee, or a percentage of assets under management (AUM).
+Fee-only does not mean flat-fee though it is one of the potential options.
+The fee-only planner charges a fee that is one of the following:

-A fee-based also known as a “fee and commission” advisor is generally compensated by both fees for advice and commissions on the sale of financial.
+A fee-based also known as a “fee and commission” advisor is generally compensated by both fees for advice and commissions (received from the investment company).
 Most fee-based advisors hold licenses that allow them to sell investment products or insurance for a commission.

 OUR TAKE: If you don't know whether your advisor is fee-only or fee-based, simply ask.
 If the answer seems confusing, you can bet the answer is fee-based.